enfabrica/enkit/scripts/gee.md

 Shows all local changes this since branch diverged from its parent branch.

 If <files...> are omited, shows changes to all files.

+### grep

+Usage: `gee grep [options] <expression>`

+Searches the current branch for the specified expression.

+If the ripgrep tool is installed, then this command invokes:

+    rg "$@" "${BRANCH_ROOT_DIR}"

+If ripgrep is not installed, this command falls back on the grep utility, invoked to be similar in operation to ripgrep, like this:

+    grep -r --exclude-dir=.git "$@" "${BRANCH_ROOT_DIR}"

+If the `gee bash_setup` environment is loaded, `grg` is an alias for this command.

+Example of use:

+    grg -l fdst

 ### pack